Hello everyone!

 Check out this flood risk map, from the Water Resources Atlas of Newfoundland.
 As you can see, naturally most of Placentia floods approximately once every 20 years; the lighter pink floods once every 100 years.
 It seems only the area from the Star Hall through to CONA is in the clear.
 The historic district of town seems to be most at risk.

 Unfortunately, Old Placentia's prognosis is not good, from an environmental point of view.
-According to a Memorial University-run website, although the embankment facing the open sea and the seawall all along the Orcan protects us now,
+According to a Memorial University-run website, although the embankment facing the open sea and the seawall all along the Orcan protects us now, "it will be increasingly difficult to protect Placentia from floods" "if one of the effects of global warming is a rise in sea-level."

 I guess we'll deal with it as we always have done.
 Placentia has had some terrible floods over the years, and in future entries I'll delve further into this aspect of our history.
 It's part of the geographical nature of the town --- we're Newfoundland's version of Venice or New Orleans.